jigx-com/jigx-docs-examples/docs/Components/location.md

 See the full datasource for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/adhoc-components/location.jigx).

 :::hint{type="success"}
 Using the code below requires data in the database, the *jigx.sample* solution has the data provided for location.
-You can use the location.csv file in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/location.csv" target="_blank">GitHub</a> and upload it via the [Data](#) configuration in Jigx Management.
+You can use the location.csv file in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/location.csv) and upload it via the [Data](https://docs.jigx.com/pWWt-data) configuration in Jigx Management.
 :::
 ::::